 Requests for HMRC information under ATCSA by law enforcement authorities and public bodies should be routed via the NCU.

-If you have information which you wish to pro-actively disclose, you should also refer the information on an information report to the RIS Intelligence Bureau (IB), firstname.lastname@example.org with an explanation of why you consider it will support criminal investigations or proceedings by the recipient.
+If you have information which you wish to pro-actively disclose, you should refer the information on an Intelligence Report to the RIS Intelligence Bureau (IB), email@example.com with an explanation of why you consider it will support criminal investigations or proceedings by the recipient.

-The IB will handle the disclosure and liaise with the requesting body.
-If IB need any information from you, they will request it.
+The IB will handle the disclosure to the recipient.
+If IB need any further information from you, they will request it.

 If in exceptional circumstances an immediate ATCSA disclosure is required in respect of live operational work outside of office hours you should follow the guidance at IDG50110 if you work in the Fraud Investigation Service (FIS) or Risk & Intelligence Service (RIS) directorates.
 FIS/RIS staff should also be aware of the detailed procedure for disclosure as outlined in the Criminal Justice Procedure in the section .
 You should refer to that detailed guidance before making a disclosure.
 If you cannot use the procedure at IDG50110 (for example because you do not work in one of the specified directorates), you should contact NCU who are able to provide out-of-hours cover, see below for contact details.

 This guidance applies to the whole of the United Kingdom.

 If you receive a request for information and are unsure how to proceed, please contact your Data Guardian.